ulmod/magento-2-order-status/README.md

 # Magento 2 Order Status Extension

-[Magento 2 Order Status](https://www.ulmod.com/custom-order-status-for-magento-2.html)  is a Magento 2 extension that allows you to create custom order statuses to improve the order processing fr both customer and store admins.
+[Magento 2 Order Status](https://www.ulmod.com/custom-order-status-for-magento-2.html)  is a Magento 2 extension that allows you to create custom order statuses to improve  order processing for both customer and store admins.

 With Magento 2 Order Status, you can create any number of order statuses to help customers easily track their orders and improve order processing.